What does a ghostwriter do?

 Is your ghostwriting service confidential?

-Yes, it's confidential.
+Yes!
+I am careful to maintain your privacy.
 I don’t disclose client/project information or share my client list with anyone.
 (The former and current clients who provided testimonials for my editing and ghostwriting services gave me permission to use their names.)

 How do I know what your writing will be like?